What is Onboarding software?

 Smooth onboarding relies on presenting the right information and activities to the right people at the right time – whether that’s routing data and documents through an approval and signing process, or ensuring new joiners have accurate information about key contacts or team bios.

 That means that you’ll need to consider carefully whether to select a stand-alone onboarding system, or opt for one of the modern Cloud HR systems that have onboarding built in.
 The main benefits of an integrated HRIS and onboarding system are:

-- Real-time data accuracy – changes made in your core HRIS, for example a change of role or update to team profiles, are automatically reflected in your onboarding system.
+Changes made in your core HRIS, for example a change of role or update to team profiles, are automatically reflected in your onboarding system.

-- Single source of data – all information is held centrally, and only needs to be entered once.
+All information is held centrally, and only needs to be entered once.

-- Smoother processes – making use of your existing HR data lets you take advantage of the data and reporting relationships you already have, helping to ensure tasks and notifications reach the right people at the right time.
+Making use of your existing HR data lets you take advantage of the data and reporting relationships you already have, helping to ensure tasks and notifications reach the right people at the right time.

-- Familiar interface – with just a single system to use, it’s easier for participants to complete activities and for HR to see the bigger picture.
+With just a single system to use, it’s easier for participants to complete activities and for HR to see the bigger picture.